-The Rare Book Room shelters three important cornerstone collections.
+The Rare Book Room houses three important cornerstone collections.
 The Jefferson Collection is being reconstructed from the original catalog.
 When completed, it will replicate the law library offered to Congress by Thomas Jefferson after the original Library of Congress was destroyed during the War of 1812.
 The major benefactors of this collection are Daniel and Lena Stratton Baran, Class of 1936, of San Mateo, California.
 It was presented in honor of Mrs. Baran's sons, Ralph Alexander Elmore, III, Class of 1970, and Donald Stratton Elmore, Class of 1976.

 The second major collection is the Armistead Collection.
 These books have been assembled by the Armistead family during their many years of residence in Williamsburg.
-It was given by the family in memory of Robert Henry Armistead, a The newest major collection is that of Mr. John L. Abbot, late of Lynchburg, Virginia.
+It was given by the family in memory of Robert Henry Armistead, a College of William and Mary graduate who received a Bachelor of Civil Law in 1832.
+The newest major collection is that of Mr. John L. Abbot, late of Lynchburg, Virginia.
 This collection includes many important Virginia items as well as early American legal texts and classic British legal material.